fancycade/debian-joy/README.md

 It tries to only include, or at least emphasize, software that brings joy to me

-This includes:
-Ruby + Rake
-- Idea is to use Rake for build tools, and other automation

 Rust
 - Rust is powerful and is the preferred way to make desktop apps
 - Relm